thorsteinssonh/bash_test_tools/documentation/docs/index.md

 testing common features.
 Two very common features within UNIX environments are that executables typically accept `--version` and `--help` arguments.
-To test an executable with a generic test for `--version` and `--help` options add there following to your script,
+To test an executable with a generic test for `--version` and `--help` options add the following two lines to your script,
 ```bash
 generic has_unix_version "find"
 generic has_unix_help "find"
 ```
-This will automatically construct a generic tests on the executable **find** that checks if the executable terminates healthily and if it actually prints something to sandard out.
+This will automatically construct tests on the executable **find** that check if the executable accepts version and help options.
+They will assert that the program terminates healthily and if it actually prints something to sandard out.
 ```
 ------------------------------------------------------